 Alesia (uh-leh-Zee-uh) is an LA based director of Japanese/Brazilian descent with an international and urban upbringing.
 She’s lived in Saudi Arabia, Mexico City, Peru, Brazil and all across the U.S. As a teen, it was thanks to the Boys and Girls Club in Charlestown, MA that she able to make her first short film, Graffiti.

 Glidewell is a current fellow of the prestigious Sony Pictures Television Diverse Director's Program.
-This spring, NBA Champion Steph Curry and actress Storm Reid selected her to write and direct a short film for their Under Armour “B-amazing” Curry 7 sneaker release.
-Glidewell received the Superlounge Diversity Award for Commercial Directing in 2018 and was awarded as a SH//FT VR Scholar in 2017.
-She was also a PGA Basecamp TV Mentee and is a former Board Delegate of the PGA New Media Council.
-Her work background spans the gamut from voice over, motion capture, acting, stunts, vfx, audio & camera to her priority and passion as a director.
+In Spring of 2020, NBA Champion Steph Curry and actress Storm Reid selected her to write and direct a short piece for their “B-amazing” collaboration with Under Armour to celebrate young women in sports.
+Glidewell received the Superlounge Diversity Award for Commercial Directing in 2018 and was a SH//FT VR Scholar in 2017.
+She was also a PGA Basecamp TV Mentee, a former Board Delegate of the PGA New Media Council and a former Board Member of Women in Film Seattle.
+Her work background spans the gamut from project management, voice over, motion capture, acting, stunts, vfx, audio & camera to her priority and passion as a director.

-Outside of commissioned work, Glidewell has written and directed several earlier short films, mostly within science fiction, supernatural, drama and action.
-The horror film that she developed in early 2019, “Shook,” will soon be released on Shudder.
-She has several series and a feature in development now.
+Outside of commissioned work, Glidewell has written and directed several earlier short films, mostly within the science fiction, supernatural, drama and action genres.
+The horror film that she developed in early 2019, “Shook,” will be released on Shudder February 18th, 2021.
 For a broader overview of her work history, check out her resume.

 MILOKNAY WEINER LLP